North River Wildlife Sanctuary: Access

 The trails of the North River Wildlife Sanctuary are open from sunrise to sunset throughout the year.
 A small fee is charged for access.
 Mass Audubon members can access the trails for free.
 The Mass Audubon South Shore Sanctuaries staff runs regular nature programming at the site year round.

-Sanctuary History
+History

 The North River and its valley provided an important travel route, agricultural area and shipbuilding center well into the late 19th century.
 The river basin was used by Native Americans and then by colonists as the area was settled by Europeans during the 17th century.
 The land that makes up the North River Wildlife Sanctuary changed hands many times during the first three centuries of settlement.

 Settler Amos Rogers received a land grant in 1702 that included the Riverside Farm site.
 He married Rachel Wales, the daughter of the Rev. Atherton Wales, in 1737.
 They had a daughter, Rachel Rogers, in 1738, and later a son, Atherton Wales Rogers.